apache/cassandra-website/README.md

 ```

 :warning: *Tip:* In order to prevent root-owned modified files in your repository, the container user, `build`, is set up with a default UID=1000:GID=1000, which is usually the first user configured on a linux machine.
 If your local user is different you should set up the container user with your local host user's UID:GID, replace the above with:

+:warning: *Tip:* Building cassandra-website may fail if the `CLOUDSDK_PYTHON` environment variable is not set on your machine.
+For example, set the environment variable to export `CLOUDSDK_PYTHON=/usr/bin/python2`.

 ```bash
 $ docker-compose build --build-arg UID=$(id -u) --build-arg GID=$(id -g) cassandra-website